nandana/dialog-java/README.md

-# Dialog Java Starter Application
+# Dialog Java

   The Dialog starter application in Java is a sample that demonstrates how the IBM Watson [Dialog service][service_url] works in a specific context.

 Give it a try!
 Click the button below to fork into IBM DevOps Services and deploy your own copy of this application on Bluemix.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/watson-developer-cloud/dialog-java)

+**Note:** You need to have a dialog templated in order to use this app.
+You can use the [dialog-tool](https://github.com/watson-developer-cloud/dialog-tool) to create and edit your dialog.

 ## Getting started